SCHEDULED PUBLIC DATE: 25 – 26 August in Johannesburg

 The event will be led by international speaker and reputation management consultant Deon Binneman.

-• R8950 exc.
-VAT per delegate (Pricing for organizations who pay 5 – 30 days plus)
+R8950 exc.
+VAT per delegate (Pricing for Organizations whose payment terms exceed 5 days)

 If you are interested to attend, please note that places are on a first come, first-served reserved basis as only a limited number of participants are accommodated each time.